utdata/rwdir/03-intro.Rmd

 - Go to the **RStudio** menu and choose **Preferences**
 - Under the **General** tab, uncheck the first four boxes
-- On the option "Save Wordspace to .Rdata on exit", change that to **Never**.
+- On the option "Save Workspace to .Rdata on exit", change that to **Never**.
 - Click *OK* to close the box.

 ## Starting a new Project